 Additionally, the bill specifies that certain types of panelized construction, which do not include permanent cooking and sanitation facilities and are not permanently affixed to a foundation, will not be classified as dwelling units under the Florida Building Code.
-It also outlines that such constructions must meet local structural requirements and can be reviewed by local enforcement agencies as alternative materials and methods of construction.
-The effective date for this legislation is set for July 1, 2025.
+This allows for more flexible and expedited construction processes for temporary shelters.
+The effective date for these changes is set for July 1, 2025.

 Statutes affected: H 1511 Filed: 553.37